girlbossceo/conduwuit/DIFFERENCES.md

 - Add admin command to list all the rooms a local user is joined in
 - Add admin command to delete all remote media in the past X minutes as a form of deleting media that you don't want on your server that a remote user posted in a room
 - Config option to block non-admin users from sending room invites or receiving remote room invites.
 Admin users are still allowed.
+- Startup check if conduwuit running in a container and is listening on 127.0.0.1
+- Make `CONDUIT_CONFIG` optional, relevant for container users that configure only by environment variables and no longer need to set `CONDUIT_CONFIG` to an empty string.